 We were not able to find comparable data at this stage for excess deaths of those normally resident in care homes across the European countries.
 However, considerable strides have been made in improving international comparability through the pioneering work of the International Long-Term Care Policy Network, e.g. Comas-Herrera et al. (2020).
 For international comparability, counts of deaths of those resident in care homes, plus those normally resident in care homes but dying elsewhere (e.g. in hospital), would have to be regularly published.
 Few if any countries currently do this.
 To compute the percentage of excess deaths in care homes or for the comprehensive definition which includes deaths of care home residents outside the care homes, requires data for the previous five years to be able to estimate ‘normal’ deaths.27 Another issue for international comparability concerns differences in definitions of what constitutes a care home.
 A focus on those over 65 or 75 years of age to exclude some of the other groups, such as refugees, sometimes included in the care home definition, could help international comparability.

 It is interesting that England and Wales have some of the most comprehensive data on mortality in care homes internationally, see Comas-Herrera et al. (2020).
 They cite ONS data showing that from early March to 12 June 2020, excess deaths in care homes in England and Wales numbered 26,745, where total excess deaths for England and Wales were 59,138.
 Thus, about 45 percent of total excess deaths took place in care homes.
 The ONS have not produced data on excess deaths among those normally resident in care homes, however, clearly a higher percentage as some may have died elsewhere.
 We would like to know what fraction of excess deaths were of care home residents (within the home or out of it, say in hospital).
 The Care Quality Commission (CQC) estimates that 84 percent of total care home residents’ deaths took place in care homes in the same period.
 But this includes normal deaths that would have occurred in the absence of the pandemic, as well as the deaths induced by the pandemic (Covid-19 attributed deaths, mis-measured, unattributed Covid-19 deaths and those caused indirectly by Covid-19, through being untreated, for example).
 To correct the estimate of 84 percent for normal deaths included in it, and to include deaths of care home residents outside the homes, we consider CQC data on Covid-19-attributed deaths as follows.
 For the period from early March until the 1 May, the CQC estimate that 72 percent of Covid-19-attributed deaths of care home residents occurred in care homes.
 They give figures for England alone, from 2 May to 12 June, of and 77 percent.
-Scaling up the above figure of 45 percent of total excess deaths that took place in care homes for England and Wales, by the 84 percent figure, i.e. 45.2/0.84, would give an estimate of 54 percent for the percentage of all excess mortality accounted for by care home residents in England and Wales.
-But this would almost certainly be an underestimate, since the 84 percent is an overestimate, but it gives a lower bound estimate.
+Scaling up the above figure of 45 percent of total excess deaths that took place in care homes for England and Wales, by the 84 percent figure, i.e. 45.2/0.84, would give an estimate of 54 percent for the percentage of all excess mortality accounted for by care home residents in England and Wales (whether inside or out of the care home at time of death).
+This would almost certainly be an underestimate, since the 84 percent is an over-estimate, but the 54 percent estimate gives a lower bound.

 The percentage of excess deaths that took place in care homes from Covid-19 in England, at about a quarter, matches the overall UK figure, but in Scotland and N. Ireland this was sharply higher at 39 and 35 percent, respectively, and in Wales about 30 percent.
 Concerning the number of Covid-19 deaths, 30 percent of these occurred in care homes in England and in Wales, with 47 percent in Scotland and 43 percent in Northern Ireland.
 These percentages of Covid-19 deaths are an underestimate of those normally resident in care homes, because some died in hospital.
 Hopefully, the compilation of those data will be undertaken by the ONS and the regional health authorities, so that the scale of excess deaths in care homes and its regional variation is properly appreciated.